irkky/AI-Blog-Agent/README.md

 ## 🌟 Overview

-The **AI Blog Production Agent** is an end-to-end autonomous content creation system that transforms a simple topic into a fully optimized, research-backed blog article.
+The **AI Blog Agent** is an end-to-end autonomous content creation system that transforms a simple topic into a fully optimized, research-backed blog article.
 Built with **Google ADK** and **Gemini 2.5**, this multi-agent system eliminates hours of manual research, writing, and optimization.

 ### Why This Project?